CamCove-Crichton/avanlifersmustsee/README.md

 - Added images to the Top 5 Must See Places section
 - Created footer structure and added content and style
 - Created new html files for the Vlogs and Sign Up pages
+- Added embeded vlogs for the Community Vlog page

 <!-- Sections/Pages functions & screen shots here -->